14th July 2021

 A good quality photograph and a well written story on your About page can help to make a connection and go a long way to earning that trust.

-Believe it or not I once got a website enquiry because the person visited my About page and thought I had a friendly face.
+I once got a website enquiry because the person visited my About page and thought I had a friendly face.
 After I finished their website I sent them to Specsavers.

 Make the most of reviews